Interview Questions About When You Can Start Work

 Don’t Make It About You

-Your response to this interview questions should address the employer’s needs — aim to be as flexible and accommodating as possible in your answer.
-A few more tips for responding to this question:
+Your response to this interview question should address the employer’s needs.
+Thus, do aim to be as flexible and accommodating as possible in your answer.
+Here are a few more tips for responding to this question:

-- Do not be deceptive: If you know you will need an extra week after your two weeks notice, and won't be able to start until three weeks after the job offer is accepted, be straightforward during the interview and application process.
-If you are not, then you could start the job off on the wrong foot, with your manager feeling that you are dishonest.
+- Do not be deceptive: If you know you will need an extra week after your two weeks' notice and won't be able to start until three weeks after the job offer is accepted, be straightforward during the interview and application process.
+If you are not, you could start the job off on the wrong foot— with your manager feeling that you are dishonest.

 - Avoid specific dates: Interviewers are more interested in a time range and your attitude.
 Unless this question is preceded by "We'd like to offer you the job," it's not a job offer!
 So, you do not need to give an exact date at this point — just let the interviewer know if you'd be able to start right away, in two weeks, or if you'll need a bit more time.